 When a Hero is reduced to 0 Hit Points, keep the Hero's figure on the tile.
-Knock the figure on its side to show that the Hero is at 0 Hit Points.
-Monsters ignore the downed Hero, and the Hero cannot take any additional damage or use any powers or items.
-Conditions, such as Advantage or Disadvantage, still apply to the Hero.
+Knock the figure on its side to show that the Hero is at 0 Hit Points, and the Hero cannot take any additional damage or use any powers or items.
+Conditions, such as Advantage or Disadvantage, still apply to the Hero and the Hero can use any Advancements (see page 14).